by Adam Brown MScPT, MClScPT

 In some cases a painful morning is just the first time you feel a more significant shoulder problem.
 If that is the case, your symptoms will persist beyond 48 hours and will not be relieved by a change in your sleep position.
 Here are some possible causes of persistent shoulder pain.

 1) Frozen Shoulder

 Frozen shoulder is a problem that seems to come out of nowhere and starts with a very painful phase followed by stiffness that, if left untreated, can take a very long time to heal and feel normal again.
 You can read more about this problem in our earlier blog post What is Frozen Shoulder?

 2) Scapular Dyskinesis

-Described by Jerry Seinfeld as chicken wing shoulder blades, this is a condition that causes you to have poor control of your shoulder blade (or scapula).
-As the shoulder blade forms the base of attachment of your shoulder to your thorax this problem can lead to a host of painful structures.
-The results can be overuse and over-stretch pain on muscles that are failing to do their job, pain from the joint itself because of altered mechanics or even nerve pain from the bundle of nerves that run from your neck down your arm.
+Described by Jerry Seinfeld as ‘chicken wing shoulder blades’, this is a condition that causes you to have poor control of your shoulder blade (or scapula).
+The shoulder blade is the attachment of your arm to your thorax, this problem can lead to a host of painful problems, including shoulder impingement.
+The result can be overuse and over-stretch pain on muscles that are failing to do their job, pain from the joint itself or even nerve pain from the bundle of nerves that run from your neck down your arm.

 4) Rotator Cuff Tendinitis / Tendinosis